vkeggers/DeNovo-Nematode-Pipeline/README.md

 # DeNovo-Nematode-Pipeline
+This pipeline is in reference to and building off of https://github.com/BamaComputationalBiology/CRE-UA/blob/main/CRE-Pipeline.md
-Everything can be done as listed using the FIU HPC
+Everything can be done as listed using the FIU HPC.

 <details>
 <summary>Assembly</summary>